 Pretty much every university that fields a football team is in on the four-star wide receiver.
 ESPN rated him the 17th overall prospect in his class, and his 247Sports Composite slots him at No. 4 wide receiver and No. 40 overall in the 2021 recruiting class.

-However, the top talent has made it very clear he’s heading to the SEC or the Big 12.
+However, the top talent had made it very clear he’s heading to the SEC or the Big 12.

-Williams named his top five on March 14, and it includes Alabama, LSU, Florida and the Georgia Bulldogs.
+Williams named his top five on March 14, 2020, and it included Alabama, LSU, Florida and the Georgia Bulldogs.
 Oklahoma is the other school he’s choosing between.

 According to 247Sports‘ crystal ball predictions, Williams is expected to attend Oklahoma.
-Don’t count on that, especially considering he’s unofficially visited Florida and Alabama already and SEC coaches will stop at nothing when it comes to recruiting.
+But that could change, especially considering he’s unofficially visited Florida and Alabama already and SEC coaches will stop at nothing when it comes to recruiting.

 Mario Williams Highlights